Estimated reading time: 9 minutes

 - What difference does it make for all stakeholders?

 - What happens if we do/do not take action?

 - What are we missing?

 Those questions are complex and require input from people with different opinions, angles, experiences, ages and backgrounds.

-It also requires authentic discussions where every contribution feels emotional safe to share a critical view and
+It also requires authentic discussions where every contribution feels emotionally safe to share a critical view and

 You get better answers and perspectives by having a diverse and inclusive board,” Foutty said.
 “A variety of voices and perspectives around the table, I believe, leads to much better outcomes for the organization.”

 Vittorio Colao, CEO, Vodafone Group Plc, summarises it in the following word:

 “In a world that is changing at a faster rate than ever before, a variety of sensors are essential to enable businesses to effectively interpret different signals, both mitigating risk and seizing opportunity”.